header

 4.

-Transfer from the Fonds de solidarité FTQ or Fondaction CSN RRSP within 3 months prior to your retirement or from age 65.
-This transfer has no tax impact for you;
+Transfer from the Fonds de solidarité FTQ or Fondaction CSN RRSP in the 3 months prior to your retirement or from age 65.
+This transfer has no tax impact for you

 5.